Victorian Railways flat wagons: Cable drum traffic

 From 1961, a custom fleet of vehicles were converted for the transport of coils of electrical cables, wrapped around timber drums.
 The cables were steel with an aluminium shell, produced for the State Electricity Commission, and 1 1/4" thick to handle 222,000 volts.
 Each drum weighed four tons.
 They had previously been transported in four-wheel wagons, but the vibration often led to the aluminium coating of the cables being damaged with resulting claims against the Victorian Railways.
 This was resolved on the bogie wagons with specially designed cradles, and the drums were protected against vibration by recycling withdrawn Westinghouse brake hoses.

-Known traffic was from Melbourne to New South Wales (470 reels), Gippsland (300 reels) and the Snowy Mountains (660 reels).

 SF, SEF, SC, SCX, VFFX

 The first wagon converted was open wagon E78, in July 1961, followed by E125 in December of the same year.
 Both were fitted with cradles in lieu of sides and ends, and recoded SC.

-Flat wagons S26 and S60 were converted in 1962–63 as temporary additions to the fleet, being coded SF or SEF, before being permanently recoded to SC in 1965.

-In 1966 all four wagons were recoded to SCX 1 to 4, permitting use on the standard gauge system, and they were joined by SCX 5 to 7 (formerly E/S wagons 159, 185 and 132 respectively) with the final member, SCX8 ex E151, converted in 1968.

-In 1974 wagons 1, 2 and 4 were recoded to SX 3, 1 and 2 respectively with cradles removed but gauge-exchange facilities retained for general traffic, and this was repeated with SCX 5 to SX 4 in 1976.
-Of those, 1 and 4 were recoded to VFEX (same numbers) in 1983 and 1979 respectively; SX 3 was recycled as HR 148, and SX 2 as HR 22 later VZWA 5 for transporting wheel sets around depots.
-The remaining pair of VFEX wagons were stored by 1981, and VFEX4 was used as a replacement underframe for a VTQY tank wagon in 1983.

-The remaining SCX wagons, 3, 6, 7 and 8, were recoded to VFFX in 1979–1980.
-By the time of recoding, 3 and 6 were each fitted with five pairs of cradles to carry a total of ten, four-ton cable drums, each a little under 6' diameter; while 7 and 8 were fitted with sets of cradles either end and a gap in the middle of the wagon, permitting transport of four, 7'7" diameter cable drums over either bogie.